 The weight of such technological advancements falls upon both attendees and event professionals.
 In more detail, attendees can nowadays enjoy fully customised and unique experiences throughout the event’s life cycle, whereas event professionals are able to measure ROI more accurately and analyse data for making the right decisions concerning their future activities.

 This rise of innovative solutions highlights a notable increase in data capture, however, it also harbours hazardous risks.
-From 3rd party data exploitation, to data exchanges and exponential numbers of entry points into networks due to the explosion of Internet of Things (IOT), event professionals are now facing more complex challenges for securing their events and audiences from cyber attacks.
+From 3rd party data exploitation, to data exchanges and exponential numbers of entry points into networks due to the explosion of Internet of Things (IOT), event professionals are now facing more complex challenges for securing their events and audiences from cyber attacks (see the different types of hackers and what you should expect from each one in Part II).

 As this type of conduct falls well within the ‘cyber crime’ category, it should be addressed as an issue of higher importance at the earliest stages of event planning and production.